 The volume and velocity of data today is almost unlimited, while the constraints on collecting and moving it around the world are disappearing.
 For the most part, this is happening in the enterprise space.
 The question, then, for enterprises—and for their CIOs, specifically—is whether all of this data can be gathered, often in real time, stored, and then analyzed?

 These kinds of questions highlight the IT challenges that enterprises will face from this data explosion, with perhaps the most important being the question of ingestion.

 The question of ingestion

 The ingestion of data has to be done, in real time, using a distributed messaging layer that decouples the data capture from the storage, processing, and analysis of the data.
-Apache Kafka and MapR Streams have been built to easily capture any type of data and move the data in a publish-subscribe model between various server and software components.
+Apache Kafka and MapR Event Store have been built to easily capture any type of data and move the data in a publish-subscribe model between various server and software components.

 As the raw data is streamed into the processing and storage layers, it can be used for many different purposes from being stored for later analytics to being aggregated and filtered for real time analytics.

 Apache Spark is today the most used technology to achieve this.
 It can process, aggregate, and transform data in a distributed and scalable way in real time.